The Safest Destinations for Solo Travellers

-There are many incredible destinations around the world that are safe to travel around solo -- from cultural hotspots in Europe to the exotic landscapes of the Far East.
+There are many incredible destinations around the world that are safe to travel around solo — from cultural hotspots in Europe to the varied landscapes of the Far East.

 Here is our list of the safest countries around the world for solo travellers to visit.

-Which is the best country to travel alone?
+Which is the best country to travel around on your own?

-According to the 2019 Global Peace Index (GPI), which is curated by the independent Institute for Economics & Peace (IEP), these are the safest countries in which to alone.
+According to the 2022 Global Peace Index (GPI), which is curated by the independent Institute for Economics & Peace (IEP), these are the safest countries in which to travel alone.